Generic Name: streptomycin (STREP-toe-MYE-sin)

 Seek medical attention right away if any of these SEVERE side effects occur:

-Severe allergic reactions (rash; hives; difficulty breathing; tightness in the chest; swelling of the mouth, face, lips, or tongue); decreased urination; dizziness; headache; hearing loss; hives; lightheadedness; loss of balance; muscle weakness; nausea; numbness or tingling; ringing or roaring in the ears; skin rash or itching; vaginal irritation or discharge; vomiting.
+Severe allergic reactions (rash; hives; difficulty breathing; tightness in the chest; swelling of the mouth, face, lips, or tongue); burning, numbness, or tingling; change in balance; confusion; dizziness; fever; headache; hearing loss; muscle weakness; nausea; ringing or roaring in the ears; seizures; symptoms of kidney problems (eg, not able to pass urine, change in how much urine is passed, blood in the urine, a big weight gain); trouble breathing, slow breathing, or shallow breathing; twitching; unusual tiredness or weakness; vomiting.

 This is not a complete list of all side effects that may occur.
 If you have questions about side effects, contact your health care provider.
 Call your doctor for medical advice about side effects.
 To report side effects to the appropriate agency, please read the Guide to Reporting Problems to FDA.